authorlauren/top-panel-drag-princeola.com/README.md

 - Drag-and-drop interface to rearrange panel elements
 - Ability to move elements to the left or right side of the panel
 - Persistent layout that stays consistent across sessions
-- Compatible with GNOME Shell 46
+- Compatible with GNOME Shell 45 and 46

 ## Installation